 11.26.2 Pre-conditions

 - A community of local users of the grid decide to act coordinate and propose a targeted electricity power value interval to an electricity system actor for a period using the 6G system.

+- These local users of the grid are able to pilot in their premises, equipment connected to the mains that can modulated, within a 50 or 60 Hertz period (i.e. in milliseconds), their use of the mains (pool pumps, photovoltaic inverters, water heaters, electric vehicle, static batteries…).

 - Through the 6G system, the electricity system actor provided the power limit and timeframe for this community.